amleshkashyap/moreRailsEtc/ds_algo/impls/data_structures/advanced/README.md

     - Case-3 can be converted to Case-4 in O(1) time - hence Case-3 and Case-4 are fastest.
     - Case-1 can go to either Case-2, Case-3 or Case-4.
     - Case-2 has the potential for worst case complexity O(logN) when (z) is black.
+    - Handling T.nil for (x) and (w) -
+      - Since (o) was black, (z) had at least 1 black node (2 if (x) existed) in its left subtree (towards (o)) - hence, (w) must exist.
+      - At the end of Case-1, (w) becomes it's own older left child, which may've been T.nil
+      - At the end of Case-2, (w) is not required immediately - also, (x) moves further up the tree, thus increasing the black nodes in its subtrees, and hence, (w) will never be T.nil again.
+      - At the end of Case-3, (w) is definitely not T.nil as it is it's own left red child (which couldn't be T.nil).
+      - At the end of Case-4, (w) being T.nil is irrelevant.
     - Since the fixup moves up the tree, it's complexity is O(logN).
 BST deletion is O(logN).
 Rotations and transplants are O(1).

+## BTree
+  * Search - Search is a generalised version of BST search.
+  * Insertion - Insertion is almost straightforward, goal is to start insertion attempts from root, splitting it first if required, followed by descending down the tree
+  * Deletion